MENU

 Meal Included: Breakfast.
 Overnight: Hotel in Kathmandu.

-Moring after a hearty breakfast, as per the time informed by our guide and staff our tour guide will meet.
-A short drive and walk in the heart of Kathmandu city, where the famous old Durbar Square located.
-An ancient palace and courtyard of earlier kings from Malla to former Shah Period.
-Interesting areas adorned with temples and old palace, as well with resident of famous Living Goddess the Kumari.
-Includes a temple of Kasthamandap, where Kathmandu name derived from, meaning a temple built from the wood of a single tree.
+On the following morning after a hearty breakfast, our tour guide would meet with us at the time that was previously communicated by our guide and staff.
+A short drive and walk would take us to the heart of Kathmandu city, where the famous Durbar Square is located.
+Durbar Square is home to ancient palaces and courtyards belonging to earlier kings from the Malla period through to the former Shah Period.
+The area features interesting temples and old palaces, as well as the residence of the famous Living Goddess Kumari.
+We would visit the temple of Kasthamandap, from which Kathmandu derives its name, meaning a temple built from the wood of a single tree.

-The temples and monuments of Durbar Square, listed in UNESCO World Heritage Sites.
-After an interesting tour, a short drive leads west of the city to another famous landmark of Nepal.
-The Swayambhunath Stupa of Buddhist monuments, located on a hillock, one can enjoy views of Kathmandu city and the valley.
+The temples and monuments of Durbar Square are listed as a UNESCO World Heritage Site.
+After an interesting tour of the area, a short drive would lead us west of the city to another famous Nepalese landmark.
+The Swayambhunath Stupa, one of the oldest Buddhist monuments in Nepal, is located on a hillock where we could enjoy views of Kathmandu city and the valley.

 Altitude: 930 m/ 3, 050 feet.
 (Machha Khola)